As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 3. Compressor Guitar Pedals

-Which is why, possibly more than any other pedal on this list, a compressor is an absolute must-have, no matter what type of music you play.
+Which is why β possibly more than any pedal on this list, a compressor is an absolute must-have, no matter what type of music you play.

-You might know already know that the process of compression is actually quite complex and difficult to use intelligently.
+Now, if you’ve ever spent time around recording studio geeks β you might already know that compression is quite complex and difficult to use intelligently.

-But luckily for us, most compressor pedal makers understand this, and have found various ways to make their pedals more user-friendly to the average Joe.
+Luckily though, most pedal makers understand this, and have found various ways to make their pedals more user-friendly to average joes.

 Of the 4 on this list, the easiest to use is the MXR M102, as it only has two knobs: